2026-05-22 19:28:14 | EST

 Revenue Estimate ***

-core metrics The platform provides consistent updates on stock market movements, including technical signals, earnings reports, and macroeconomic influences.
+comparative analysis This platform offers structured market coverage including stock analysis, financial news, and earnings breakdowns designed for active investors following fast-moving markets.
 National Grid (NGG) reported Q1 2026 earnings per share of $0.482, falling short of the consensus estimate of $0.4914 by 1.91%.
 No revenue figures were disclosed for the quarter.
 The stock edged up 0.22% in early trading as investors weighed the earnings miss against the company’s longer-term regulated asset base growth and infrastructure investment plans.

 Management Commentary